mvolkmann/blog/src/astro.md

 To see the available icons, browse {% aTargetBlank "https://icon-sets.iconify.design", "icon sets" %}.
-This includes "Font Awesome Solid" and many more.
+This includes "Font Awesome Solid", "SVG Spinner", and many more.

 To use an icon, import the `Icon` component in the component script with